Faculty & Staff

 - Ph.D., West Virginia University, Economics

-Dr. Travis Wiseman is Director and Clinical Assistant Professor of International Business.
-His papers have been published in the Southern Economic Journal, the Journal of Institutional Economics, Constitutional Political Economy, and the American Journal of Entrepreneurship.
-He currently teaches courses in both International Business, and Economics in the Department of Finance and Economics at Mississippi State University.
-Wiseman earned his Ph.D. from West Virginia University.
-His applied research focuses on relationships between institutional frameworks – both formal and informal – entrepreneurship, shadow economies, and development issues from a public choice perspective.
+Dr. Travis Wiseman is Director and Clinical Assistant Professor of International Business at Mississippi State University.
+His papers have been published in the Southern Economic Journal, the Journal of Institutional Economics, Constitutional Political Economy, the Journal of Entrepreneurship and Public Policy, and the American Journal of Entrepreneurship.
+Dr. Wiseman earned his Ph.D. in Economics from West Virginia University in 2013.
+His applied research focuses on relationships between institutions – both formal and cultural – entrepreneurship, and shadow economies.
 He is currently working on research which investigates the long-run dynamics of income inequality in the United States as it relates to both overall measures and underlying components of state-level economic freedom.
-He is the recipient of the Charles G. Koch Doctoral Fellowship (2012-2013); Kendrick Business and Economics Graduate Studies Scholarship, with title: Kendrick Scholar (2012-2013); the European Social Fund Doctoral Studies and Internationalisation Programme, DoRa Scholarship (2012); the Institute for Humane Studies Fellowship, with title: Bernard Marcus Fellow (2011-2012); and the Vickers Doctoral Student Teaching Award (2012).
+In a separate project, he is investigating the links between slavery, the evolution of institutions, and economic development across U.S. states.
+Wiseman's teaching record at MSU includes courses in principles-level Macroeconomics, Comparative Economic Policy, International Economics, and Industrial Organization.
+He also directs special topics, study abroad programs with emphasis on transitional and reformed economies.
+Dr. Wiseman is the recipient of the Charles G. Koch Doctoral Fellowship (2012-2013); Kendrick Business and Economics Graduate Studies Scholarship, with title: Kendrick Scholar (2012-2013); the European Social Fund Doctoral Studies and Internationalisation Programme, DoRa Scholarship (2012); the Institute for Humane Studies Fellowship, with title: Bernard Marcus Fellow (2011-2012); and the Vickers Doctoral Student Teaching Award (2012).
+Most recently, he is the recipient of the 2014-2015 Most Influential Professor Award, voted by the students, in the College of Business.
 Previously, Wiseman held a visiting Ph.D. student research position at the University of Tartu, Estonia (Fall 2012).
-Wiseman's teaching record at MSU includes courses in principles-level macroeconomics, and Comparative Economic Policy, which is taught each fall.
-Spring courses include International Economics and special topics courses in economics with emphasis on transitional and reformed economies, which include a faculty-led study abroad.

 - "U.S. Shadow Economies: A State-Level Study", Constitutional Political Economy, 2013, vol. 24, no. 4, p 310-335.